 The Virtualized Platform SHOULD support the updating of its software without eliminating all trust previously established in the system

-It SHALL be possible for an appraiser to know of the system .
+It SHALL be possible for an appraiser to know both the boot-time state of the system TCB and the TCB state after any software updates applied since the last boot.
 It SHOULD be possible for an appraiser to learn the upgrade history, including past measurements, of any trusted components which would have been relied upon to protect system or vTPM secrets, due to the risk of past compromises resulting in secret exposure.
+This upgrade history MAY be stored locally, or MAY be available elsewhere, such as with an enterprise IT server.

 It SHALL be possible for an appraiser to learn the update policy of the system, and how that policy will affect any trusted components such as vTPMs.
 If migration is supported, the appraiser SHALL be able to learn the update policy of all systems the vTPM may migrate to.

+The upgrade policy for the system SHALL be included in the vPlatform Credential.
+No upgrade shall be performed that makes any existing vPlatform Credentials for vPlatforms on the system invalid unless the relevant credentials are revoked.

 The Virtualized Platform is NOT required to allow updates while the trusted components are running, although it is permitted to do so.
-If runtime software updating is allowed, this SHALL be reflected in
+If runtime software updating is allowed in such a way that resulting software state is not measured into vPCRs, this SHALL be reflected in the vPlatform Credential.

 Upgrade Considerations (informative)